best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 Finally, notes placed underneath a table are bad practice for machine readability.

-For these reasons we advise you to create a worksheet called ‘Notes’ which contains a table that lists all the notes for the spreadsheet.
+For these reasons we advise you to create a worksheet called ‘Notes’ which contains a table that lists all the detailed notes for the spreadsheet.

-In terms of accessibility, if you use notes it is best practice to mention this above your tables, in a cell in column A and say where the notes can be found.
+In terms of accessibility, if you use notes it is best practice to mention this above your tables, in a cell in column A and say where the notes can be found (more information about use of cells in column A can be found in the 'Structure' section of this guidance).

 ##### Example of talking about notes above a table
 <insert example>